flamato/awesome-xr/README.md

 # Awesome XR

-A collection of awesome XR tools, libraries, frameworks, and more.
+A collection of awesome XR tools, libraries, frameworks, and software!

+We're happy to take suggestions and contributions if you think we've missed something.
+Please check our [contributing guidelines](https://github.com/NotionTheory/awesome-xr/blob/master/CONTRIBUTING.md) before doing so.

+If you have any further questions, you can find us in the community discord server: [https://discord.gg/CA6narp](https://discord.gg/CA6narp)

 * [3D Modeling and Animation Tools](#3d-modeling-and-animation-tools)
 * [Analytics](#analytics)